 We know that the joy is coming!
 We can celebrate in the quiet of the shadow.

 I started this article when I was given an assignment to audition for a freelance writing gig.
-I never submitted it because it looks like my life will be taking a detour once again and my writing will have to be on hold.
+I never submitted it because it looks like my life took a detour once again and my writing was on hold.
 But I thought it might be worth a share.

 Brainstorm a list of activities that brought you joy when you were young.
 Don’t judge as you write, just make the list.
 Often, activities we have given up to the past are more accessible after our families are raised, or they can be modified to fit our present circumstances.
 If the activity you choose is fun then you are less likely to miss it.